openslide/openslide.github.io/formats/ventana/index.md

  2. The `XMP` tag contains valid XML.
  3. The XML contains an `iScan` element, either as the root element or as a child of a `Metadata` root element.

-To open Ventana files, OpenSlide must be built with libtiff 4 or above.

 Associated Images
 -----------------